Nookazon: Buying

 Buying an item begins by finding the item on the website.
 From here, the item displays buyer listings, which are offers for an item for a specific price.
 This can be cross-referenced with the average price graph to ensure the buyer is getting a fair trade.
-The Buyer will suggest a price, which will then be accepted by the Buyer, or counter offered.
+The Buyer will suggest a price, which will then be accepted by the Seller, or counter offered.
 Once the offer is accepted, the trade takes place in game.

 Exchange

 Once a deal is accepted, the trade is carried out in Animal Crossing, via a specific code called a Dodo code that allows a player to visit a specific island.
 Both players drop their trade on the ground; money can be dropped, as well as Nook Miles Tickets.
 For more expensive trades, like Villagers, a trade facilitator can be requested on Nookazon's Discord.
 The trade facilitator will be one of around thirty approved trade facilitators.
-After the trade, buyers and sellers can leave reviews from one to five star with a comment to inform other users about the trader.
+After the trade, buyers and sellers can leave reviews from one to five stars with a comment to inform other users about the trader.
 This allows Nookazon to manage the level of scam traders on the site.
 If a trade went badly, the player can "flag" another user.
 While this does not ban them, it warns other users that they are not entirely trustworthy.